cohere-ai/cohere-megakernel/README.md

 runs prefill; a native C++ thread owns the decode loop while the megakernel is running, parking between steps so Python can safely mutate batch state.

-The full story — the task ABI, the barrier protocol, the scheduler, and how to port an existing kernel into the megakernel — is in the blog post.
+The full story — the task calling convention, the barrier protocol, the scheduler, and how to port an existing kernel into the megakernel — is in the blog post.